 What is the Punishment for Criminally Negligent Homicide in Texas?

-Criminally negligent homicide is a State Jail Felony, which is punished by six months to two years in a state jail facility and up to a $10,000 fine.
+Criminally negligent homicide is a state jail felony, which is punishable by six months to two years in a state jail facility and up to a $10,000 fine.

 What is the Statute of Limitations for Criminally Negligent Homicide in Texas?